surgical-duck/pq-cli/README.md

 ## How to install

-If you have Python 3.7, just run `pip install --user pqcli` and you're good to go!
+If you have Python 3.9 or later, just run `pip install --user pqcli` and you're good to go!
 Then type `pqcli` to run the game.

 In case if you want to use the git version, the process is just a bit more complex: